pirl-lab/pirl-lab.github.io/content/authors/robertson/_index.md

 ---
 # Display name
-title: Meenakshi Krishnan
+title: James Robertson

 # Full Name (for SEO)
-first_name: Meenakshi
+first_name: James
-last_name: Krishnan
+last_name: Robertson

 # Is this the primary user of the site?
 superuser: true